tomerdmnt/levelfs/Readme.md

 ## Issues
 - Empty directories won't persist between mounts
-- For the same reason, a directory disappears when all files under it are delted which causes various issues when running rm -rf
+- For the same reason, a directory disappears when all files under it are deleted which causes various issues when running rm -rf

 ## TODO

 - accept sublevel seperator as parameter
+  - meanwhile the seperator can be changed [here](path.c#L8-L9)
 - support arbitrary binary in keys
 - tests